 - B movies on the big screen.
 Originally, a B-movie was the bottom half of a double feature, with the main feature as the "A-movie".
 In The Golden Age of Hollywood, studios, under the practice known as "block booking", could supply a steady stream of product to theaters with low-budget productions shoring up the big-budget ones.
 Big studios switched to making mostly A-movies in The Fifties after block booking was banned, but independents like American International Pictures picked up the slack to cater to the thriving drive-in market (where patrons would likely not be paying full attention to the screen) with original and imported productions.
 For many viewers, the "B" in B-movies came to mean "Bad" or "Low Budget", especially with the rise of the Exploitation Film, but not all were low-quality, careless productions.
 Many genres primarily existed in the world of producers like Roger Corman, Lloyd Kaufman, the team of Menahem Golan/Yoram Globus, and Godfrey Ho for decades: Sword And Sandal, Hong Kong Dub kung-fu, Spaghetti Western, a variety of horror sub-genres (giant menace, zombie, slasher, etc.), kaiju, blaxploitation and (from The Seventies onward) ripoffs of the emerging Summer Blockbuster genre's codifiers.

-- Pornographic theaters boomed in The Seventies largely on the basis of the films that they showed (which more mainstream theaters wouldn't touch), but once porn began migrating to home video in The Eighties, such theaters fell on hard times, frequented only by the most desperately horny and often turning into dens of vice.
+- Pornographic theaters boomed in The Seventies largely on the basis of the films that they showed (which more mainstream theaters wouldn't touch), but they fell on hard times once porn began migrating to home video in The Eighties, frequented only by the most desperately horny and often turning into dens of vice.
+After all, why risk being spotted walking into or out of an adult theater, surrounded by creeps in long jackets and walking across sticky floors, when you can watch all the porn you want from the privacy of your own home?
 When New York City mayor Rudy Giuliani undertook his crackdown on Times Square's porn theaters in The Nineties, he likely received few complaints even from the porn-consuming public.

 - The fact that his mayorship coincided with the rise of the internet probably helped.
 Speaking of which...

-- The rise of the internet in The Nineties and especially the Turn of the Millennium did the same thing to the professional adult entertainment industry, which was heavily invested in home video.
+- The same cycle repeated itself in the late '90s and '00s, when the rise of the internet gutted the professional adult entertainment industry, which was heavily invested in home video.
 The glut of free porn online, combined with upstart studios and independent porn stars managing to establish wildly successful internet business models outside the existing porn industry, did lasting damage to many established companies and rendered obsolete the idea of going to specialty stores to buy porn.
+Again, why risk being caught walking into or out of a porno shop when you could download discretely (as long as you regularly clear your browser history)?
 This created the ironic situation where, while Moral Guardians were bemoaning the internet's perceived role in the "pornification" of society, the actual makers of pornography were claiming that the internet made it impossible for them to make a living.

 - Porn with Plot in the US.
 The '70s and the early '80s had seen the rise and fall of "porno chic", with the porn industry coming the closest it had ever been to the cultural mainstream, pushing boundaries with films that, at the very least, had pretensions towards artistry.
 Some of the more acclaimed films even made it into "mainstream" movie theaters; The Devil in Miss Jones was notably among the ten highest-grossing films of 1973.
 This era is nowadays often called the Golden Age of Porn, idealized in films like Boogie Nights.
-However, The Eighties saw the rise of a more conservative sexual morality that pushed pornography out of the mainstream, while a new generation of porn creators, realizing that most porn consumers were just watching for the sex, popularized "gonzo porn" that was heavy on sex and thin (at best) on plot.
+However, The Eighties saw the rise of a more conservative sexual morality that pushed pornography out of the mainstream.
+At the same time, a new generation of porn creators, realizing that most porn consumers were just watching for the sex, popularized "gonzo porn" that was heavy on sex and thin (at best) on plot, and the rise of the more discrete home video market meant that they no longer needed to pretend that they were making anything more highbrow than cheap spank fodder.
 Nowadays, Porn with Plot is rarely made, and when it is, it's typically a porn parody of a mainstream work or an indie production that mixes artistic merit with explicit material to shock the audience.

 - The kiddie matinee.
 Starting in The Sixties, many theaters gave weekend mornings and afternoons over to kiddie movies.
 Kids could be dropped off, their parents could enjoy some downtime, and theaters could make a tidy profit even with discounted children's prices.
 Well into The Seventies — owing to Disney being the only major studio paying attention to children by then — business boomed for independent companies via imports (Santa Claus 1959, European fairy tale adaptations, etc.) and low-budget original productions such as Santa Claus Conquers the Martians.
 Some theaters ran summer movie clubs that offered different movies (and/or compilations of animated shorts) every day.
 Even major studios like Paramount and MGM provided packages of older films to this market.

 But like other varieties of the B-Movie, the kiddie matinee was wounded by the rise of home video in The Eighties — why drop off the kids when Mom or Dad can pop in a tape?
 (An early Calvin and Hobbes strip had Mom insisting they get a VCR after suffering through a matinee with Calvin.)
+This was likely further compounded by the rise of Nickelodeon and the Disney Channel during the rise of cable (meaning there's entire channels broadcasting for kids.)
 Meanwhile, the success of Star Wars, E.T., and the like with kids encouraged major studios to make more A-list films for families.
 Thus, the kind of films that would have been kiddie matinee fodder in the past go Direct-to-Video today.
 It doesn't help the kiddie matinee's reputation that the movies made specifically for the market usually fell into They Just Didn't Care territory, and are rarely revived now except as subjects for RiffTrax and the like.

 - Theatrical reissues in general were destroyed by the rise of cable and home video.
 Well into The Eighties, major studios would bring particularly big hits back into movie theaters (Gone with the Wind, the original Star Wars trilogy, etc.) a few years after their initial releases for a victory lap of sorts.
 Most of the Disney Animated Canon was kept in constant theatrical rotation for decades, with films like Snow White and the Seven Dwarfs getting a fresh go-round every seven years or so (Snow White's 50th anniversary reissue in 1987 got more publicity and hype than a lot of new releases at the time).